TherealperO/SCOOSonPVE/README.md

     vi /etc/conf/pack.d/clock/space.c

 Change the disable_short_timers value to 1.
 You'll need to relink the kernel for this to take effect, but you can make the change before exporting from VMware, and when you relink the kernel later on in this guide, this change will be included as well.
+Optionally, you can edit the defbootstr:

+    vi /etc/default/boot

+Add "clock.disable_short_timers=1" to the defbootstr line.
 See https://www.scosales.com/ta/kb/127403.html for more info.

 Although the disable_short_timers fix takes care of the log warnings, the VM seems to be about 10% faster on CPU performance alone when running it as 486.
 I've tried several different processor types, and 486 beats them all (even host type).
 This was tested running on Xeon X5670 and X5675 CPUs.
 YMMV.